-This is the second in a three part series by Michael Brull probing the coroner’s report into the death of Ms Dhu, a young Aboriginal woman held in police custody for unpaid fines, who died in agony in her cell a few days later.
+This is the second in a four-part series by Michael Brull probing the coroner’s report into the death of Ms Dhu, a young Aboriginal woman held in police custody for unpaid fines, who died in agony in her cell a few days later.
 Part 1 of this series can be read here.

 “The evidence does not establish that the police caused or contributed to Ms Dhu’s death.”

 – Inquest into the Death of Ms Dhu

 One of the most unfortunate failures of Coroner Rosalinda Fogliani’s report on the death of Ms Dhu is its exoneration of the police for Ms Dhu’s death.
 Another major weakness is its weak and inadequate scrutiny of the medical professionals who treated Ms Dhu.

 In a way, these weaknesses are linked.
 Ms Dhu was failed by the nurses and doctors who were quick to assume she was okay, that she was faking her symptoms, and that they didn’t need to do the most basic tests.
 Yet for the most part, the coroner’s report lets them off the hook.

 Fogliani also fails to discuss the interplay between police and medical staff.
 When the police took Ms Dhu to the hospital, hospital staff treated her with suspicion.
 When they claimed Ms Dhu only claimed to be in pain when she was told she would be in custody for a while, the medical staff were influenced.
 They then confirmed the hunch of the police officers, who spread the word around that Ms Dhu wasn’t really sick, and was just withdrawing from drugs.

 Police responsible for Ms Dhu accordingly assumed that she wasn’t sick, and her complaints could be ignored.